2010 NCAA Division I men's lacrosse tournament: Venues

-Selection process
+Qualifying

+Sixteen teams were selected to compete in the tournament based upon their performance during the regular season, and for some, a conference tournament.

 The championship teams of six conferences were granted automatic tournament berths.
 Five of those were based upon the results of conference tournaments.
 The Eastern College Athletic Conference (ECAC) did not hold a conference tournament and granted its automatic qualifier to regular season champions Denver.
 Conference tournament champions that automatically qualified were: Army of the Patriot League, Delaware of the Colonial Athletic Association (CAA), Mount Saint Mary's of the Metro Atlantic Athletic Conference (MAAC), Princeton of the Ivy League, and Stony Brook of the America East Conference.

 The selection committee granted the other ten tournament teams at-large berths.
 All four Atlantic Coast Conference (ACC) teams received at-large bids for the fourth straight year: Virginia, Maryland, North Carolina, and Duke.
 Two berths were filled by the Big East Conference: Syracuse and Notre Dame.
 Ivy League runners-up Cornell, independent Johns Hopkins, Loyola of the ECAC, and Hofstra of the CAA were also selected.

-Notable teams considered to be "on the bubble" for selection, but not chosen, included Georgetown and Villanova of the Big East, Yale and Brown of the Ivy League, and Drexel and UMass of the CAA.
+Notable teams considered to be "on the bubble" for selection, but not chosen, included Georgetown and Villanova of the Big East, Yale and Brown of the Ivy League, Drexel and UMass of the CAA.
 The selection of some at-large teams such as Notre Dame and Johns Hopkins instead of Georgetown, which missed the tournament for the third straight season, was considered a questionable snub by some analysts.